The Thundermans

 The Thundermans is an American comedy television series created by Jed Spingarn that aired on Nickelodeon from October 14, 2013 to May 25, 2018.
 The series stars Kira Kosarin, Jack Griffo, Addison Riecke, Diego Velazquez, Chris Tallman, Rosa Blasi, and Maya Le Clark, and features the voice of Dana Snyder as Dr. Colosso.
-In March 2023, a follow-up film titled The Thundermans Return was announced.
+In March 2023, a follow-up film titled The Thundermans Return was announced, which was released on March 7, 2024.

 Plot

-The series revolves around the Thundermans, a family with superpowers who try to live normal lives in the fictional town of Hiddenville.
+The series revolves around the Thundermans, a family with superpowers who try to live normal lives in the fictional city of Hiddenville.
 Phoebe dreams of being a superhero and using her powers for good, while her twin brother Max wants to be the next big supervillain and use his powers for evil.
 Parents Hank and Barb attempt to live normal lives and not use their superpowers – albeit not very successfully – while Nora and Billy enjoy using theirs whenever possible.
 A former supervillain named Dr. Colosso has been transmogrified into a rabbit and lives in Max's lair in the basement, offering him advice on becoming a villain.

 At the end of the second season, Chloe is introduced as the baby sister.

 During the third season, Phoebe starts training to become a superhero, while the master super villain, Dark Mayhem, trains Max to become a villain.
 At the end of the season, Dark Mayhem asks Max to prove he is a villain by taking away Phoebe's powers.
 However, Max chooses his family and becomes a superhero instead by helping them take down Dark Mayhem.

 During the fourth season, Max and Phoebe, under their Thunder Twins team-up, are selected as candidates for membership to the elite Hero League team called the Z-Force.
 Halfway through the season, Phoebe accidentally absorbs Dark Mayhem's powers, which turn her evil, but her family saves her.
 At the end, Phoebe and Max become the new Z-Force leaders and enroll the Thundermans as members.